fetc90/CV/README.md

 I forgot how much I loved RTS games (Age of Empires II, Dungeon Keeper, Tropico); it was deeply satifying to build something up methodically and see that creation in action.

 I have always loved cartoons and animations and I can't wait to build my first AR app as a fun side project.

-I forgot how much I loved painting - wanting to have a break from coding meant that I bought a sketch pad and paints again.

- It's odd that doing something supposedly "serious" has made me think with more creaticity and energy than I have since I was in primary school.
+ It's odd that doing something supposedly "serious" has made me think with more creativity and energy than I have since I was in primary school.
 I guess it's because I haven't felt this child-like excitement about something in a long time.

 Below are my favourite projects from my time at Makers.